353words/cmdline/README.md

 But always keep in mind the unix philosophy:

 > Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.

+What are your "must do" in command line applications?
+Let me know at `miki@ardanlabs.com`.